 The process of taking oxygen into the cells, using it for energy release & then eliminating the waste products like CO2 & H2O is known as respiration.

 It is a very slow process.
-A number of enzyme help in the process of respiration.
+A number of enzymes help in the process of respiration.

 The process of taking in air is called inhalation.